 Remove window air conditioners or tightly cover the front of the units.
 Leaving them in place or without protection is an open invitation to a cold air invasion.

-Make sure the flue is closed.
+Make sure the flue is closed when the fireplace is not in use.
 If you have a glass screen, close that, as well.
 Open fireplaces allow heat to escape.

 Objects placed in front or on top of a vent get in the way of hot air.
 Take this opportunity to rearrange the furniture.